 You may need to provide your older dog with more opportunities and rewards for successful outside elimination.
 If you can’t get your dog outside (like in the middle of the night) you may have to keep your dog in a kitchen or bathroom, where they can have an accident that is easier to clean up.

-Avoid using diapers if at all possible.
+Avoid using diapers if possible.
 Diapers keep the mess off your floor, but make it likely that your dog will develop skin infections and bladder infections from contact with the soiled diaper.
 Belly bands can be helpful in some male dogs who mark inside, however.

 Good luck, with patience and persistence you can find a new normal with your senior dog!